 Main Beach

-If you're looking to splurge on a whale watching experience with a little extra touch of luxury, Boattime Yacht Charters' luxury whale watching cruise is for you.
-Board this 110-foot luxury superyacht, quench your thirst at the fully-stocked bar and prepare to spot the magnificent whales up close from the rotating viewing decks.
+With two vessels to choose from, cruise on the triple-decker Mermaid Spirit Catamaran, or the 110-foot luxury superyacht, the Sun Goddess.
+Then quench your thirst at the fully-stocked bar and prepare to spot the magnificent whales up close from the rotating viewing decks.

 Burleigh Hill